GoogleCloudPlatform/community/tutorials/cloud-spanner-commit-timestamp-change-log/index.md

 ## Next steps

-* See [the runnable code sample](https://github.com/GoogleCloudPlatform/golang-samples/blob/master/spanner/spanner_snippets/snippet.go), which contains the code snippets included in this article.
+* Explore [the runnable code sample](https://github.com/GoogleCloudPlatform/golang-samples/blob/master/spanner/spanner_snippets/snippet.go) that contains the code snippets included in this document.
+* For a tutorial that shows how to use Java to create a change log, see [Creating a change log with JDBC using the commit timestamp feature of Cloud Spanner](https://cloud.google.com/solutions/using-spanner-commit-timestamp).
 * See [the Cloud Spanner commit timestamp documentation](https://cloud.google.com/spanner/docs/commit-timestamp).